 Voting is simple, but meaningful:

-• Votes are combined with Google reviews from the past 12 months
+• Each person may vote once per category • Voting must remain fair and cannot be incentivized • Votes are combined with Google reviews from the past 12 months

 Together, these factors help identify the businesses that have earned trust, loyalty, and strong community support.